-Activated charcoal is so good at this that it was actually first used to help eliminate poisons from the body.
+Activated charcoal is so good at this that it medics use it to help eliminate poisons from the body.

 In conclusion, it’s powerful stuff!

 Sadly, it doesn’t work on everything.
 The ability of activated charcoal to adsorb different toxins depends on their chemical makeup.
-It can be affected by properties like the particle size, solubility, ionization and pH of the substance, as well as the other contents of the stomach.(4)
+Properties like the particle size, solubility, ionisation and pH of the substance can affect it, as well as the other contents of the stomach.(4)

 It’s great at grabbing toxins like nicotine and poisons like ricin, but won’t help with others such as alcohols or heavy metals.